Mature Masculine

 Turns values into reality: He doesn't have ideals—he makes them real.
 He breaks down abstract values into micro-steps.

 Verifies rather than trusts: When someone says "they say" or "science says," he asks: Who is they?
-What is the science?
+What science?
 He thinks from first principles.

-Creates rather than consumes: He's a live player in the game of life, not a spectator.
-He builds and creates.
+Creates rather than consumes: He's a live player, not a spectator.
+He builds.

-Asks empowering questions: The brain answers the questions you give it.
-If you ask "What's impossible?" it finds impossibilities.
-If you ask "How could this work?" it creates solutions.
+Asks empowering questions: The brain answers the questions we give it.
+Ask "What's impossible?" and it finds impossibilities.
+Ask "How could this work?" and it creates solutions.

 The Shadows of High Agency